isabella232/gatsby-site/src/collections/blogposts/2019-07-05-first-pwa-deity-falcon-uitgeverijpluim.markdown

 Yesterday, we launched our first PWA project for a Magento 2 project.
 In this blogpost, we will detail why and how we built this cutting-edge and lighting-fast webshop.
 If you can't wait to see the result (we totally understand!) you can visit the webshop here; [uitgeverijpluim.nl](https://uitgeverijpluim.nl).

 In the Magento PWA scene there has been a lot of talk and not a very large amount of action concerning actually building shops.
 We've seen proof of concepts but that only gets you so far.
-So when we had the opportunity to build a PWA shop, we decided to just go for and see where we'd end up.
+So when we had the opportunity to build a PWA shop, we decided to just go for it and see where we'd end up.
 We were in the lucky position to run into a client that was willing to take this adventure with us!

 #### Client wishes